englishmatters/dictionary/infamous.md

 - *However, it is those same **traits** that have made her famous and infamous in equal measure.*

+  > **trait** /treɪ/ /treɪt/ n. <br> a distinguishing quality or characteristic, typically one belonging to a person:
+  >
-  > **trait** /treɪ/ /treɪt/ n. <br> a distinguishing quality or characteristic, typically one belonging to a person: <br>  - *One of her brother's more admirable personality traits was his general lack of prejudice.* <br>  - *But they all share a common trait — frustration at the obstacles put in the way of progress.* <br>  - *Lying is one of the most human of traits that really distinguishes us from the rest of the animal world.*
+  > - *One of her brother's more admirable personality traits was his general lack of prejudice.*
+  > - *But they all share a common trait — frustration at the obstacles put in the way of progress.*
+  > - *Lying is one of the most human of traits that really distinguishes us from the rest of the animal world.*

 ---